faisal-hendra/basicweatherapp/README.md

 # basicweatherapp
-Basic weather app made using Pyt
+Basic weather app made using Python.
+To use this code you must install pyglet.
+Pip install pyglet.